-JBL Environmental Services (JBL) has experience developing project-specific Construction Environmental Management Plans (CEMP) and Environmental Protection Plans (EPP).
+JBL Environmental Services (JBL) has experience developing project-specific Construction Environmental Management Plans (CEMP), Environmental Protection Plans (EPP), and Erosion and Sediment Control Plans (ESCP).
 A CEMP/EPP is required for projects that have the potential to adversely affect the aquatic or terrestrial environment.
 The CEMP/EPP is intended to provide guidance to assure and facilitate environmental compliance (e.g., through permits) during the construction phase of the project.
-The CEMP/EPP addresses environmental concerns and compliance issues, Best Management Practices (BMPs), and mitigation measures required to minimize the adverse environmental effect of the project.
-JBL has prepared CEMPs/EPPs for various construction projects, including transportation, excavation and property development adjacent to watercourses, wetlands and marine foreshore areas.
-Our environmental management services also include permitting (e.g., federal (DFO) Fisheries Act authorizations, and provincial (FLNRORD) Water Sustainability Act, notifications and approvals), Raptor and migratory bird active nest surveys, fish and wildlife salvages, and construction environmental monitoring.
+The CEMP/EPP addresses environmental concerns and compliance issues, best management practices (BMPs), and mitigation measures required to minimize the adverse environmental effect of the project.
+JBL has prepared CEMPs/EPPs for various construction projects, including: transportation, excavation and property development adjacent to watercourses, wetlands, and marine foreshore areas.
+Our environmental management services also include permitting (e.g., federal [DFO] Fisheries Act authorizations and provincial [FLNRORD] Water Sustainability Act approvals or notifications), raptor and migratory bird active nest surveys, fish and wildlife salvages, and environmental monitoring for construction.

 – Development of a site-specific CEMP for the remediation of the Beach Road right-of-way adjacent to Semiahmoo First Nation Land.
 The CEMP was required to comply with the environmental standards of the BC Ministry of Transport and Infrastructure (MOTI).
 JBL’s work included vegetation surveys and environmental monitoring.
 For: Summit Earthworks Ltd., South Surrey, BC, 2018.